pingcap/docs/tidb-cloud/manage-user-access.md

 ## Remove a project member

 If you are the owner of an organization, you can remove project members.
-Otherwise, skip this section.

 To remove a member from a project, perform the following steps: